 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-To combat malicious acts and continue to protect customers' data as much as possible, Infomaniak has deactivated the function LOAD DATA LOCAL INFILE
+To prevent any security risks and protect customer data, Infomaniak has disabled the LOAD DATA LOCAL INFILE

-to connect to the database and the requests prepared to insert the data, thus providing better security and compatibility with recent versions of PHP and ease of implementing it in your PHP script or simply in a new PHP file in your directory /web:
+to connect to the database and prepared statements to insert the data.
+This ensures better security, optimal compatibility with recent versions of PHP

 $link = new mysqli("localhost", "username", "password", "database");